ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 2. Maintains adequate samples sizes  for statistical analysis.
 3. Has a number of categories that remains visually distinctive.

+> Ecotyping is one response to this, which adds additional metabolic traits, geogrpahic ranges, reservoir species, and ecological zones.

 ### Host Associations

 To some extent, the lack of obvious population structure can be attributed to *[[Yersinia pestis|Y. pestis]]*'s weak host associations.
 Similar to its parent species, *[[Yersinia pseudotuberculosis|Y. pseudotuberculosis]]*  [[Laukkanen-Ninios 2011 Population Structure Yersinia\|[@laukkanen-ninios2011PopulationStructureYersinia]]], *[[Yersinia pestis|Y. pestis]]* is capable of infecting a wide variety of mammalian hosts [[Perry 1997 Yersinia Pestis Etiologic\|[@perry1997YersiniaPestisEtiologic]]].
 But while isolates of *[[Yersinia pseudotuberculosis|Y. pseudotuberculosis]]* cluster by host group [[Williamson 2016 Genomic Insights Sustained\|[@williamson2016GenomicInsightsSustained]]], the host structure of *[[Yersinia pestis|Y. pestis]]* is cryptic.
 For example, most of the sub-populations examined in this study have been isolated from both humans and non-human animals (Figure @fig:divtree_host).

 The major exception to this pattern are the ancient lineages which are exclusively associated with humans from the Bronze Age (`[[0.PRE]]`), the [[First Pandemic]] (`[[0.ANT4]]`), and the [[Second Pandemic]] (`[[1.PRE]]`).
 This exception is largely due to sampling biases, as paleogenomic investigations have historically prioritized human skeletal remains over faunal remains.
 It is only very recently that ancient *[[Yersinia pestis|Y. pestis]]* was first identified in rodent remains [[Morozova 2020 New Ancient Eastern\|[@morozova2020NewAncientEastern]]].
 Overall, *[[Yersinia pestis|Y. pestis]]* appears to move relatively easily between mammalian populations, and thus it is challenging to identify consistent ecological barriers that obstruct gene flow between populations.

+> In [[Yersinia pseudotuberculosis|Y. pseudotuberculosis]], you can actually identify WHICH species 'caused' the spillover into humans.

 ![
 *Y. pestis* host associations, according to the distribution across the maximum-likelihood phylogeny (left) and the proportion of genomes by population (right).
 Asterisks indicate populations for which there is a statistically significant relationship between genetic distance and geographic distance.